-A Guide to Buying Property in St Barts for Foreign Buyers
+The Insider's Guide to Buying Property in St Barts

 Overview - The St Barts Real Estate Market

-Like fellow French Caribbean islands St Martin and Martinique, St Barts is an overseas territory of France.
-Within its mere 9.5 square miles, the tiny island manages to exude a distinct Frenchness, from the glamour of its boutiques and cuisine to the Gallic charm of local cottages.
+Within its mere 9.5 square miles, this tiny island manages to exude a distinct Frenchness, from the glamour of its boutiques and cuisine to the Gallic charm of the traditional cottages that dot its landscape.

 St Barts effortlessly blends the best of French culture with the rugged natural beauty of the Caribbean.
-With outstanding beaches counted among the best beaches in the world, sophisticated nightlife and prestigious annual events such as Les Voiles des St Barth, St Barts has established itself as one of the world’s most desirable real estate investment locations.
+With outstanding beaches which count among the best in the world, sophisticated nightlife and prestigious annual events such as Les Voiles des St Barth, St Barts has established itself as one of the world’s most desirable real estate investment locations.

 The St Barts real estate market is geared to the top end of the market, with opulent hill-side and beachfront villas offering buyers the opportunity not only to enjoy an enviable lifestyle but also to invest in a property with the potential to deliver significant returns via high rental income.
 Popular areas include Anse des Cayes, Colombier, Corossol, Flamands, Grand Cul de Sac, Gustavia, Lorient, Lurin and Toiny.

 Yes, foreigners can buy property in St Barts and the island welcomes investment from overseas buyers.
-There are no restrictions on foreign buyers acquiring real estate in St Barts.
-In order to purchase real estate in St Barts, foreign buyers need to apply for an Alien Land Holding Licence (ALHL) which has a fee of 10% of the purchase price and takes 1 to 6 months for approval.
+There are no restrictions on foreign buyers acquiring real estate in St Barts and a buyer does not need to be a resident of St Barts or France.

 Buying property in St Barts is a relatively simple process, which typically involves the following steps: